October 27, 2020

 Why Perception of Clean is Important

-As new return-to-work protocols continue to be adopted and reconfigured, the continued support of clean and healthy environments continues to play a key part—especially for employees that must or want to go into work each day.
+As new return-to-work protocols continue to be adopted and reconfigured, the continued support of clean and healthy environments continues to play a key part—especially for employees who must or want to go to work each day.

 While new or added sick time benefits may be necessary, so too is the priority of working to prevent the spread of illness in the buildings to which consumers and employees will be returning.